GertMadsen/WebScraper/README.md

 ### WebScraper for scraping internet pages for http links.

 * This program scrapes an internet page from a given url and subpages according to the depth alse given.
-* This program also produces a pickle module file with the scraped links and an plot that shows the connection between the scraped links.
+* This program also produces a pickle module file with the scraped links and a circular networkx DiGraph plot that shows the connection between the scraped links.

 ### Dependencies:
 * Python - Anaconda Distribution